Mustang District: Living and lifestyle

 People in the district are mostly holds small housing units for dwelling.
 According to demographic data published by Population and Housing Census 2011 (National Report), Mustang had 3,305 households in the district, second lowest in Nepal, with an average household size of 4.01.

 Improved transportation has brought many changes to Upper Mustang.
 According to GMA News Online, "Kerosene lamps have given way to solar panels, denim sneakers have replaced hand-stitched cowhide boots and satellite dishes are taking over the rooftops of homes," and the local Lopa people are "swapping handspun Tibetan robes for made-in-China jeans."

 When government-owned Nepal Television first came to Upper Mustang in 2007, people used to pay 20 rupees (18 cents) for a three-hour sitting in someone's house.
 In 2011, 1,033 households had cable television, 1,237 households had radio, and 451 had television without a cable connection.
 101 households had computers, 48 had internet, 240 had telephones, and 2,353 households had mobile phones.
 89 households had motor vehicles, 224 had motorcycles, 9 had bicycles, and 455 had other vehicle (i.e. animal-drawn or human-drawn vehicles).
 202 households had refrigerators.
 There are seven police stations established in Nechung, Thinkar, Kagbeni, Phedi, Jomsom, Ghasa and Lete.
 Jharkot and Jhong has post offices, while there is a bank, an airport and Nepalese Army's High Altitude and Mountain Warfare School in Jomsom.

-More than 91.65 percent population of the district is benefited by secured drinking water supply whereas 8.35 percent population of the district is unsecured.
+More than 91.65 per cent population of the district is benefited by secured drinking water supply whereas 8.35 per cent population of the district is unsecured.
 Tap/pipe water are considered as secured system of water supply.
 In Mustang District 3029 households use tap/pipes, 174 using river/streams, 76 households use spout water, and 9 households using wells/kuwas.